-Every two years the World Masters squash championships are held as individual events for each age group, but with an overall point score championship for the large and small nation groupings.
+Every two years the World Masters Squash Championships are held as individual events for each age group, but with an overall point score championship for the large and small nation groupings.

 Am I good enough to play?

 The World Championships in each age group are open to anyone to enter.
-In 2022, there will be local club players in each age group from Poland and surrounding European countries.
+In 2022, there were local club players in each age group from Poland and surrounding European countries.
 If you are playing Masters competitively in your local competition or at the Australian Masters Individual Championships, you are certainly good enough.
 Plate systems apply, so you will have at least three matches, maybe many more.

 Of course, most of the best players in the world over 35 will be there playing as well.
-Charlottesville saw Australian players such as Sarah Fitz-Gerald, Brett Martin and Sue Hillier carry on their squash careers by becoming world champion.
-In 2022, they could be your teammates.

 Will I be part of the Team?